Book Releases

 Rationale for the Series:

-Academic leadership is continually evolving Leadership in academia requires presidents to be nimble if they intend to lead people within the college through increasingly complex challenges.
-Existing literature on college presidents has focused mainly on specific demographics, such as women or minority leaders, or particular leadership traits (Wolverton et al., 2023; Melidona et al., 2023).
-This series expands on those themes by offering a broader, more comprehensive view of the to the presidency (Woollen, 2016).
+Academic leadership continually evolves, requiring presidents to adapt and lead their institutions through demanding and complex challenges.
+Existing literature on college presidents has focused mainly on specific demographics, such as women or minority leaders, or leadership traits (Wolverton et al., 2023; Melidona et al., 2023).
+This series expands on those themes but offers a broader, more comprehensive view of the pathways to the presidency (Woollen 2016).
 It synthesizes research on leadership development, equity, financial stewardship, and crisis management while addressing the need for a diversified, global perspective (Freeman & Kochan, 2012).
-By drawing on the experiences of current and former presidents, this series aims to fill a gap in the literature and serve as a vital resource for scholars and aspiring higher education leaders.
+By drawing on the experiences of current and former presidents, this series aims to fill a gap in the literature and serve as a vital resource for scholars and aspiring higher education leaders, as they are now more than ever before required to be engaged in constant, purposeful innovations in higher education management.

 Suggested Book Titles in the Series: